 Yes, you can take out multiple over 50s life insurance policies.
 However, most insurance providers will cap the total amount of cover you can have with them.
 So even if you buy more than one policy from the same provider, you won’t be able to exceed their maximum payout limit.

 If you’re looking for a higher level of cover than one insurer will allow, you can take out additional policies with different providers.
-Just keep in mind that each policy will have its own monthly premium, so make sure the combined cost is affordable long-term.
+Just keep in mind that each policy has its own monthly premium, so make sure the combined cost is affordable in the long term.